hg8496/rusty-buddy/docs/docs/commands.md

 ### Description

 Engage in conversation with an AI assistant to brainstorm ideas, solve problems, or get assistance with development tasks.
 The chat interface supports context-aware interactions, utilizing personas and integrating directory context.
+Additionally, it can query a knowledge database to augment interactions with relevant information specific to the user input.

 ### Usage